 November 7, 1990, twenty -eight years ago today exactly, my mother went Home to Jesus.
 She died three months after she was diagnosed with cancer at the age of 39.
 I was only 18 years old and my heart felt literally broken.
 Like it could never be the same again.

 If you know me and have read my blog, you know that I have touched on this several times.
-It is because this is the biggest life changing moment in my life.
+It is because this is the biggest life-changing moment in my life.
 God has used all of what I experienced through my mother’s death for His glory.
-He has taken every tear, heartache, hurt, and transformed them-through His grace-to joy, understanding, and love.
+He has taken every tear, heartache, and hurt, and transformed them through His grace-to joy, understanding, and love.

 This journey, since the loss of my mom, has not been easy, but Jesus has never left my side and He has shown me that He was with me then and He is with me now!
 I have testimony after testimony of God’s guidance, provision, and presence during those difficult days and our journey together thus far.
 It has been my experience that: